Dr. Angela Beers, Psy.D., LP

-- Private practice in Mental Health and Life Coaching, office location and online appointments (No longer at Lakewood, CO Location.
-Currently located in the Springs.
-Currently offering telehealth as result of covid-19).
+- Private practice in Mental Health, Psychospiritual, and Life Coaching, office location and online appointments (Currently offering telehealth as result of covid-19).

 - Primary approaches to psychotherapy implemented: Humanistic, Transpersonal, Cognitive Behavioral, Mindfulness, Psychodynamic, and Existential

 - When appropriate, integration of spirituality and ritual

-- Specializing in women’s complexities, mysteries, spirituality, consciousness and rites of passage.
-Minority and diversity issues.
+- Specializing in women’s complexities, spirituality, consciousness and rites of passage.

-- Conditions treated: Anxiety Disorders, Life Transitions, Familial Discord, PTSD and Trauma, Depression, Grief and Loss, Mood Disturbances/Disorders, Women’s Issues, Spirituality, and Somatic issues.
+- Conditions treated: Anxiety Disorders, Life Transitions, Familial Discord & Attachment Irregularities, PTSD and Trauma, Depression, Grief and Loss, Mood Disturbances/Disorders, Issues of Marginalization, Racism and Oppression, Spiritual Emergence, and Somatic Distress.

-Dr. Angela Beers works with clients motivated to make change in their life and desire to transform their consciousness.
-She uses a transpersonal and integrated approach to treatment by taking into account the emotional, physical, intellectual, creative and spiritual aspects of human beings.
+Dr. Angela Beers works with those who are motivated to make change in their life and desire to transform their consciousness.
+She uses a transpersonal and integrated approach to treatment by taking into account the emotional, physical, intellectual, creative and spiritual aspects of being human.

 She specializes in working with adults who are going through a process of change & growth, and those navigating difficult life transitions and traumas.
-Her ever growing work is through using psychotherapy to empower and support healing for marginalized people.
-She facilitates healing opportunities that assist clients with moving forward in the direction they desire.
+Her ever growing work is through using psychotherapy and the psychospiritual to empower and support healing for people marginalized.
+She co-facilitates with clients healing opportunities that assist with moving forward in the direction they desire.
+Dr. Beers also provides consciousness expanding workshops (will resume in-person when we can get a better handle on Covid-19).

 Doctoral Ed – Limited License Psychologist – Post Doctoral Fellow 10/2015 – 11/2016